About how many times do you think you reach for your phone over the course of a day?

 Before you run your ad campaign, on the ad set level Facebook allows you to choose where you want your advertisement to run:

-You have the option to people in five different places.
+You have the option to target people in five different places.
 If you choose all five, your ad will run, at the very least, briefly in all five locations.

 Now, what happens after those ads have been running for a while?
 Facebook gathers data about them — which you can see when you run reports for your campaigns in your Ads Manager.